VandorpKe/AI-CoordinatedMovement/README.md

 ![image](https://user-images.githubusercontent.com/113976115/213515959-f8b7a99a-e308-4200-821a-24476e07ab8d.png)

 First we have to add our 'startPoint' to our 'listOfPoints'.
 The part above is the first for all the corners, the middle nodes of the rectangle ofcourse should only be calculated for the 'topLeft' corner and the 'botRight' corner.
 As this will fill in the gaps inbetween nicely.
 We add all those points to a list and will use that later to move the units to that point in the list.

+#### Different formations

+There are of course more than one possible ways than just a rectangle ex. circle, hexagon, line, curtom draw, ... .
+I only have two, a rectangle and a circle formation.
+The circle formation is good for surrounding for example enemies.

+You can select a preset formation by the following :
+- [C] Will set the preset after you click to circle, so this will not change instantly.
+- [R] Will set the preset to rectangle.